dgraph-io/dgraph/wiki/content/deploy/index.md

     --protocol email \
     --notification-endpoint ops@acme.org
 ```
-Once the subscription is confirmed, Cloudwatch can be configured to use the SNS topic to trigger the alarm notification.
+Once the subscription is confirmed, CloudWatch can be configured to use the SNS topic to trigger the alarm notification.

-#### Creating a Cloudwatch alarm
+#### Creating a CloudWatch Alarm
-The following command creates a Cloudwatch alarm with `--alarm-actions` set to the ARN of the SNS topic and the `--dimensions` of the alarm set to the health check ID.
+The following command creates a CloudWatch alarm with `--alarm-actions` set to the ARN of the SNS topic and the `--dimensions` of the alarm set to the health check ID.
 ```sh
 aws cloudwatch put-metric-alarm \
     --alarm-name dgraph-alpha \